adammish/adammish-web/src/site/poems/2020/10/sacramento-valley.md

 ---
-title: in this valley
+title: Sacramento Valley
 date: 2020-10-26 7:00:00Z
 ---

-there are
 mountains
 both to the East
 and to the West

-in this valley
+and in this valley

-where we're
-a bit farther
-from the stars

 we are making
 quite
 a racket

 howling and
 exploding with
 light

+because we're
+low

+a bit farther
+from the stars

-trying
+and trying
+in earnest
 to get
 their attention